jonathanburgossaldivia/windows-usb-installer-from-linux/README.md

 chmod +x legacy_installer.sh
 ```

-First steps you need to know the name of device, in my case, since the name of my usb is WINDOWS I can know that the name of the device is 'sdb', for know that you can use this command:
+First steps you need to know the name of device, in my case, since the name of my usb is WINDOWS and the name of the partition is 'sdb1' i can know that the name of the device is 'sdb', for know that you can use this command:

 ```
 sudo lsblk | grep -v sda